Old & New Foods for your Holiday Menu

 The End of a Good Meal

 We didn't have 'real' Christmas decorations for the tree like today; we used to hang oranges and walnuts on the tree.
-And that was considered a special treat for us kids.
+And that was considered a special treat for us kids to be eaten later.

 So with all of these ideas in mind, will you consider adding some of these treats or dishes to your holiday table this season?